bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-relative-numerical-solution.md

 \end{aligned}
 :::

 We want to determine the minimum and maximum altitude, and the satellite's speed at those two locations.
-The altitude of the satellite is its height above the earth's surface.
-The radius of the earth is 6378.12 km.
+The altitude of the satellite is its height above the Earth's surface.
+The radius of the Earth is 6378.12 km.

 To avoid confusion with the $y$ coordinate, we will use capital $Y$ for the state vector.
 Remember that the state vector includes 6 components, 3 positions and 3 velocities.
 These all need to be stored in one array.